logical/telepathy/README.md

 This is telepathy the mostly HARDWARE project not telepathy the software project Sorry for my lack of creativity in choosing a name.

-This poject contains a bluetooth eeg circuit based on openeeg dual channel sound card eeg project.
+This poject contains an EXPERIMENTAL bluetooth eeg circuit.

 GOAL
 ------